Formation of new species in nature. Formation of new species. Links and notes

 Embryonic induction

-Elucidation of the mechanisms of development is one of the complex problems of biological science.
-Embryogenesis as a whole is determined by the hereditary apparatus of cells (as already mentioned, in the course of ontogenesis,
+Clarifying the mechanisms of development is one of the complex problems of biological science.
+Embryogenesis as a whole is determined by the hereditary apparatus of cells (as already mentioned, during ontogenesis

 Embryonic development of birds

 The egg cell of birds is sharply telolecithal; the vegetative pole contains a lot of yolk.
-As a result of fertilization, a unicellular embryo is formed - a zygote, which is characterized by
+As a result of fertilization, a one-celled embryo is formed - a zygote, which is characterized by

-Provisional organs that function in the embryo and are absent in the adult state play an important role in the embryonic development of vertebrates.
+In the embryonic development of vertebrates, a major role is played by provisional organs that function in the embryo and are absent in adulthood.
 These include: yolk sac, amnion, serous

 Characteristics of postembryonic development

-Postembryonic (postnatal) ontogenesis begins from the moment of birth, when leaving the embryonic membranes (during intrauterine development) or when leaving the egg membranes and ends with death
+Postembryonic (postnatal) ontogenesis begins from the moment of birth, upon exit from the embryonic membranes (during intrauterine development) or upon exit from the egg membranes and ends with death

 Effort.
 Clinical and biological death

-Aging is a general biological pattern of the extinction of the body, characteristic of all living beings.
-Old age is the final natural stage of ontogeny, ending in death.
+Aging is a general biological pattern of decline of the body, characteristic of all living beings.
+Old age is the final natural stage of ontogenesis, ending with death.

 Regeneration of organs and tissues, its types